cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

     date: 2017

   Nguyen2021:
-    title: Digital Twin for 5G and Beyond
+    title: "Digital Twin for 5G and Beyond"
     organization: IEEE Communications Magazine
     date: Febuary 2021

   Pradeep2022:
     title: "Conflict Detection and Resolution in IoT Systems: A Survey.
 IoT 2022"
     date: February 2022

   RESTFul:
-    title: RESTful Web APIs
+    title: "RESTful Web APIs"
     organization: O'Reilly Media, Inc
     date: 2013

   Rosen2015:
-    title: About the importance of autonomy and DTs for the future of manufacturing
+    title: "About the importance of autonomy and DTs for the future of manufacturing"
     organization: IFAC-Papersonline
     date: 2015

   RouteNet:
-    title: "RouteNet:Leveraging Graph Neural Networks for network modeling and optimization in SDN"
+    title: "RouteNet: Leveraging Graph Neural Networks for network modeling and optimization in SDN"
     organization: IEEE Journal on Selected Areas in Communication (JSAC)
     date: October 2020